snehith-r/OPkeyAssignment/readme.md

 ## Overview

 This project is a **Dog Breed Assistant** that allows users to ask questions about dog breeds and retrieve relevant information using **Elasticsearch** and **OpenAI's GPT models**.
-The system employs hybrid search techniques, including **BM25 keyword search, vector search, and semantic reranking**.
+The system employs hybrid search techniques, including **BM25 keyword search, vector search, and hybrid search**.

 ## Features